 Making the decision to develop and nurture an employer brand can be difficult-and a task that often falls to the backburner.
 It's not easy to directly tie employer brand to results, or prove ROI for the time and resources involved.

-However, 80 percent of talent leaders agree that employer brand has a significant impact on their ability to hire great talent, according to the LinkedIn Global Recruiting Trends Report.
+However, 79% of job seekers will consider a company's mission before applying.
+More than half - 66% - of employees find motivation in a company's mission, and 64% attribute their company's mission to the main reason they stay in their current jobs.
 Beyond that, your employer brand can optimise more than just hiring; it can positively benefit your entire organisation.
 Find out how and why you should prioritise it.

 Showcase Your Unique Corporate Culture

 Corporate culture guides your internal and external identity to align with your organisation's core values and mission.
 If put time into creating a unique corporate culture, use your employer brand to show it off.
 But don't just list these unique culture differentiators in your job ad, say talent experts at Yello.
 They explain: